 In this next part, we’re going to take a deep dive into the inventory control ecosystem, and how a corporate ERP system can affect the processes and people involved.

 Uncomplicating Inventory Processes With an ERP Inventory Management System

-Managing Inventory processes can be complicated, so it’s not surprising that issues often arise, especially if there’s unpredictable fluctuations in sales.
-Some of the more common inventory issues are:
+Managing inventory processes can be complicated, so it’s not surprising that issues often arise when manual methods are used, especially if there are unpredictable fluctuations in sales.
+Some of the more common inventory issues that an ERP inventory management system helps solve are:

-When you inevitably run into an inventory problem, the first thing you’ll want to do is perform a risk assessment and make sure you have a backup plan in place.
-However, there are some actions you can take that will minimize the chances of encountering an inventory issue.
+Running into an inventory problem is inevitable, but there are some actions you can take that will minimize the chances of encountering an inventory issue.
 They include:

 A. High-value products with a low sales frequency

 These products require the most attention because their impact on revenue is significant.

 B. Moderate-value products with a moderate sales frequency

 These products require an average amount of attention because their impact on revenue is moderate, and the turnover rate of the products is faster than high-value products.